ubuntupodcast/podpublish/README.md

 #### In a virtualenv

-These are the steps for install on Ubuntu 15.10, you may need to change `3.5` to `3.4` for earlier Ubuntu versions.
+These are the steps for installing on Ubuntu 16.04.

     sudo apt-get install python-setuptools python-virtualenv python-pip virtualenvwrapper sudo apt-get install libpython3.5 python3.5 python3.5-dev python3.5-minimal